catreunion/classic-docu00/docs/hygraph/11ApolloP1.md

 ## 4 optional parameters of a resolver function <-- signature

-`parent`

-- the returned value of the resolver for this field's parent

-- will be useful when dealing with resolver chains.

-`args`

-- an object that contains all GraphQL arguments that were provided for the field by the GraphQL operation.
-When querying for a specific item (such as a specific track instead of all tracks), in client-land we'll make a query with an id argument that will be accessible via this args parameter in server-land.
-We'll cover this further in Lift-off III.

-`context`

-- an object shared across all resolvers that are executing for a particular operation

-- used to share state, e.g. authentication info, database connection or in our case the RESTDataSource

-`info`
+`parent` : Contain the **data** returned from the **previous** function in a **resolver chain**.

+`args` : Contain all the **arguments** provided to the field for querying a specific item.

+`context` : Used to access the methods defined in `RESTDataSource`, or to access authentication info

-- contains information about the operation's execution state, including the field name, the path to the field from the root, and more
+`info` : Contain informational properties about the operation's execution state, including the field name, the path to the field from the root, and more

-- used in more advanced actions like setting cache policies at the resolver level

 ## Implementing Resolvers